navillasa/vpn-ad-blocker/README.md

-# VPN Ad Blocker Project
+# VPN Ad Blocker

 A self-hosted WireGuard VPN combined with AdGuard Home for ad-blocking on all connected devices.
-Noodling around.

 ```
        +-------------+